Fody/Anotar/README.md

 ### 1. Dont make me think

 When I am coding I often want to quickly add a line of logging code.
 If I dont already have the static `logger` field I have to jump back to the top of the file to add it.
 This breaks my train of thought.
 I know this is minor but it is still an annoyance.
+Static logging methods are much less disruptive to call.

 ### 2. I want some extra information